 As you may have guessed, the next logical step is to declutter.
 You have your pile of unwanted items, now it’s time to decide how to dispose of them.
 There are a few tried and tested ways to do so:

-- Donate: If none of your close friends or family wish to take an used appliance, you can donate your possessions to a charity of your choice;
+If none of your close friends or family wish to take a used appliance, you can donate your possessions to a charity of your choice

-- Sell online: Another good option is to place your duplicates for sale online.
-Whether its Facebook Marketplace or Gumtree, you will always find people in need of second-hand items;
+Another good option is to place your duplicates for sale online.
+Whether its Facebook Marketplace or Gumtree, you will always find people in need of second-hand items.

 Assess the Living Space and Make a Rough Plan